 CDP Studio is a complete development environment, implying that the maintenance of the overall tool is managed for you.
 CDP Studio is not just the IDE, but comes with a development framework geared towards control systems and real-time computing, a set of standard functions and protocols, and finally toolkits for several hardware platforms.
 If you need a product specific toolkit, we can build it as a separate add-on to the standard CDP Studio.
 CDP Studio may be seen as a layered “stack” of functionality as illustrated in the figure.

-See also other articles and whitepapers for download at our document download page.
+See also other articles and whitepapers for download.